schitresh/system-design/website_designs/social_media/2_twitter.md

 ### Based on Tweet Creation Time
 - We will have to query only a small set of servers to fetch the top tweets
-- Issue: Traffic load won't be distrubuted
+- Issue: Traffic load won't be distributed
   - All the new tweets will be written to and read from one server
   - The recent server will have very high load while other servers will be sitting idle